-Purchase invoices are the method by which sales invoices received from suppliers are entered into Manager.
+Purchase invoices are how you enter sales invoices received from suppliers into Manager.
 They increase the balance of the supplier’s subaccount in Accounts payable and, therefore, are used when buying on credit.
 They can also be used to maintain a record of transactions with a supplier.
 They do not, however, record payment of money, which must be handled by a second transaction, even if the supplier is paid upon delivery.
 In a double-entry accounting system like Manager, they also post expenses to appropriate accounts and record additions to inventory.

 To enable the Purchase Invoices tab, click Customize below the left navigation pane, check the box for Purchase Invoices, and click Update below the list:

 In the Purchase Invoices tab, click on New Purchase Invoice: